background

 Image Credit: Vivo

-From what Vivo has shared so far, users can use iPads as secondary screens, sync notes, and share photos seamlessly.
-The cross-device features are expected to work both ways and will presumably be enabled with dedicated apps designed by Vivo for iOS, iPadOS and macOS.
+Besides, the release introduces seamless connectivity with macOS, with the ability to use your smartphone's screen on a MacBook.
+Besides, iPads can act as secondary screens for smartphones.
+Users can even sync notes and share photos seamlessly.
+To reiterate, cross-device features work both ways and are enabled with dedicated apps designed by Vivo for iOS, iPadOS and macOS.

 Object Eraser in Live Photos and AI features